 • Drug-drug interactions: Potentially significant interactions may exist, requiring dose or frequency adjustment, additional monitoring, and/or selection of alternative therapy.
 Consult drug interactions database for more detailed information.

 • HIV testing: HIV antibody testing should be offered to all HBV infected patients prior to treatment initiation.
 If HIV testing is positive, institute an appropriate antiretroviral (HIV-1) combination regimen.

-Serum creatinine, serum phosphorus, urine glucose, urine protein (prior to initiation and as clinically indicated during therapy); HIV testing (prior to initiation); hepatic function tests; monitor clinical and laboratory data closely for several months following therapy discontinuation.
+Serum creatinine, serum phosphorus (in patients with chronic kidney disease), urine glucose, urine protein (prior to initiation and as clinically indicated during therapy); HIV testing (prior to initiation); hepatic function tests; monitor clinical and laboratory data closely for several months following therapy discontinuation.